shinyypig/matlab-in-vscode/README.md

 </div>

 Notice that a file named `matlabInVSCodeVariableInfo.csv` will be generated in the current directory.
 It is used to store the variable information.
 Normally, this file will be automatically deleted immediately.
 However, if some error occurs, it may not be deleted.
 You should delete it manually.

+**Important!!!** You need to open a folder as workspace in the VSCode to make sure that the extension can find the `matlabInVSCodeVariableInfo.csv` file.

 ## Cell Mode